Let’s take a minute to talk about dog smells.

-In some cases, you’ll be able to use targeted cleaning products to get rid of the smell.
+In some cases, you’ll be able to use pet stain and odor removers to get rid of the smell.
 In others, though, you might actually have to think about removing the carpet or even doing some demo work.
 Let your nose do the investigating to figure out where to start.

 Do A Deep Investigation